 In terms of Section 14A of the Pharmacy Act, 53 of 1974, following the completion of the Bachelor of Pharmacy qualification and the internship-year, newly qualified pharmacists should perform one year of remunerated community service.
-Once interns have complied with all the pre-registration requirements, i.e. completion of 365 days under a tutor, submission of favourable progress reports by the tutor, competence in at least 6 of the 8 CPD activities submitted and success in both papers of the pre-registration examination, they are released from the register of interns and become eligible for registration as pharmacists for the purpose of performing pharmaceutical community service (CSP).
+Once interns have complied with all the pre-registration requirements, i.e. completion of 365 days under a tutor, submission of favourable progress reports by the tutor, competence in six CPD activities submitted and success in the pre-registration examination, they are released from the register of interns and become eligible for registration as pharmacists for the purpose of performing pharmaceutical community service (CSP).

 Placement of community service pharmacists is determined by the National Department of Health (NDoH) in terms of the Regulations relating to the performance of pharmaceutical community service (GNR.1157 of 20 November 2000).
 Upon their appointment by the relevant health authority to perform community service, candidates are required to-